Mycrosys/Hachiko/README.md

 - As for Performance, Google Lighthouse advised to use WEBP instead of JPG.
 Due to compatibility issues, (Safari on MacOS does not support WEBP) I have opted to keep using JPG instead of WEBP.
 The Performance difference is minimal and I want to maximize compatibility.

-- Contrast and WCAG
-The [Contrast Checker on WebAIM](https://webaim.org/resources/contrastchecker/) was used to check for WCAG AAA to maximize Accessibility.
+- Contrast and WCAG: The [Contrast Checker on WebAIM](https://webaim.org/resources/contrastchecker/) was used to check for WCAG AAA to maximize Accessibility.

     1. Text Color on the site Background: [Results](https://webaim.org/resources/contrastchecker/?fcolor=E2DFDA&bcolor=262626)
     2. Heading Color on the site Background: [Results](https://webaim.org/resources/contrastchecker/?fcolor=F89E4F&bcolor=262626)